EdmundKorley/police-contracts-viz/README.md

 `npm install`

-Build app in one bash session (which runs grunt, which in turn runs other build tools)
+Build app in one bash session (which runs grunt, which in turn runs other build tools upon detected file changes)

 `npm run build`